radian-software/prescient.el/README.md

 * `prescient-sort-length-enable`: Whether to sort the candidates by length in addition to recency and frequency.

+* `prescient-tiebreaker`: Function to use for breaking ties in recency instead of length.

 * `prescient-use-char-folding`: Whether the `literal` and `literal-prefix` filter methods use character folding.